There are three casinos awaiting Massachusetts sportsbooks to launch.

 Massachusetts Sports Betting Latest

-The advent of mobile MA sportsbook apps is an ongoing process.
+The advent of mobile MA betting apps is an ongoing process.

 The complexities of the process came to light again in a meeting of the MGC on Thursday.
-We'll have to see when big-name operators like Caesars Massachusetts promos will launch.
+We'll have to see when big-name operators have an offer, such as a Caesars Massachusetts promo code.

 There are a lot of issues to be settled before sports betting can launch in the Bay State, but an unusual one cropped up in that meeting – namely, the concern that there were plans to issue perhaps up to 30 temporary licenses could be issued, but that the operators could lose those licenses within a year, with the possibility that customers will have to close their accounts.
 Under state law, the number of mobile sportsbooks with a permanent presence is capped at 15.